Bounds on Multigraded Regularity: Introduction

 \subsection{Outline}

 The organization of the paper is as follows: Section~\ref{sec:notation} introduces background results and our notation.
-Section~\ref{sec:nef-bound} shows that the multigraded regularity of $S$ lies inside $\Nef X$, in Theorem~\ref{thm:reg-S-fg}, and that the multigraded regularity of a finitely generated torsion-free $S$-module is contained in an appropriate translate of $\Nef X$, in Theorem~\ref{thm:reg-M-fg}.
+Section~\ref{sec:reg-S} shows that the multigraded regularity of $S$ lies inside $\Nef X$, in Theorem~\ref{thm:reg-S-fg}, and Section~\ref{sec:reg-M} shows that the multigraded regularity of a finitely generated faithful $S$-module is contained in an appropriate translate of $\Nef X$, in Theorem~\ref{thm:reg-M-fg}.
 Section~\ref{sec:ideals} gives explicit inner and outer bounds for the multigraded regularity of powers of an ideal, in Theorem~\ref{thm:powers}.